rfinnie/docker-piaware/README.md

 [https://github.com/rfinnie/docker-piaware](https://github.com/rfinnie/docker-piaware)

 This image runs [PiAware](https://flightaware.com/adsb/piaware/) + FlightAware's dump1090-fa software.
-It also has support for Flightradar24's [fr24feed](https://www.flightradar24.com/share-your-data), and feeding to [ADS-B Exchange](https://www.adsbexchange.com/how-to-feed/).

 This image should build on any architecture, and is currently being built for arm64 and amd64.
 Raspbian images may be supported once buster is released (for "recent" Docker).